2023 country in focus: Taiwan

 Yi Yi, Taiwan in the spotlight!

 On the world map of cinema, Taiwan is a country that stands out.
 You may recall at the end of the 1980s, the invigorating breath referred to as the new Taiwanese wave, a cinema that broke from the cinema of propaganda, the romances and the nostalgia of a lost China: Hou Hsiao-hsien, Edward Yang (the title of this retrospective is a nod to one of his films), Ang Lee and Tsai Ming-liang played a key role in the birth of Taiwanese auteur cinema and, more broadly, in this background movement that has brought Asian cinema to the forefront of the international scene for over thirty years.
 These directors are distinguished by their aesthetic biases and their questions about Taiwanese identity.
-Despite an industry under surveillance, their dissonant and popular cinema has developed and instilled a discourse that turns the dominant line of thought on its head.
+Despite an industry under surveillance and increasing Chinese military pressure, their dissonant and popular cinema has developed and instilled a discourse that turns the dominant line of thought on its head.

 Through the films in this retrospective, it is a question of understanding how an identity, not unique but plural and constantly evolving, takes shape, with a mixture of influences from Confucianism, Han, but also Japanese culture, European, American and the aboriginal peoples of Taiwan.
 By becoming, for example, the first Asian country to recognize same-sex marriage in May 2019, and given the crackdowns in Xinjiang and Tibet and the takeover of Hong Kong, Taiwan confirms its status as a progressive outpost in the region.